lagimik/PartnerCrucible/SaaS.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Independent software vendor (ISV) considerations for Azure landing zones](https://learn.microsoft.com/en-ca/azure/cloud-adoption-framework/ready/landing-zone/isv-landing-zone?tabs=mg-env-no%2Cminimal) |The landing zones describe how to build an Azure environment with multiple subscriptions.
+Each landing zone accounts for scale, security, governance, networking, and identity, and is based on feedback and lessons learned from many customers. | Microsoft Lean
 [Tenancy models to consider for a multitenant solution](https://learn.microsoft.com/en-us/azure/architecture/guide/multitenant/considerations/tenancy-models) | Guidance for technical decision-makers about the tenancy models you can consider and their tradeoffs | MS Learn
 [Azure SaaS Development Kit (ASDK)](https://github.com/Azure/azure-saas) | he Azure SaaS Development Kit is a deployable reference implementation of pre-built modules designed to help you launch your SaaS offering faster | Github
 [Community Sample Code and SDK for SaaS Applications](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator)| This project is a community-supported reference implementation for integrating Software-as-a-Service (SaaS) solutions with Microsoft commercial marketplace SaaS offers. | Github Version 6.0.0